 The investment managers deduct an annual management charge from the value of your Pension Account.
 Some funds incur additional charges such as legal, audit and accounting fees.
-The Total Expense Ratio is the annual management charge plus any additional charges.
+The Total Expense Ratio is the annual management charge plus any additional charges, expressed as a percentage of the savings you have invested in that particular fund.